 Parking Fine Appeals: All parking appeals must be submitted in writing, following an established procedure.
-The Parking Appeals Committee is chaired by a representative from Student Life and is comprised of one student, one staff, and one faculty member.
+The Parking Appeals Committee is chaired by a representative from Student Affairs and is comprised of one student, one staff, and one faculty member.
 A member of the University Police serves as ex-officio.
 Usually, no more than five to seven working days elapse between the request for an appeal and notification of the Appeals Committee’s decision.
 Students are notified of the Committee’s decision in writing.

 Advancement and External Relations